-A) assess and formulate possible proposals to the Board of Directors in relation to the compensation policy proposed by the Company for the directors and the key managers;
+A) assess and formulate possible proposals to the Board of Directors in relation to the remuneration policy proposed by the Company for the directors and the key managers;

 B) assess and issue possible proposals to the Board of Directors in relation to shareholders’ incentive plans, stock option plans, stock grants and similar plans in order to provide incentives and promote loyalty of the management and of the employees of the companies which are part of the Company’s group (the “Group”), also with reference to the suitability in pursuing the distinctive objectives of said plans including concrete implementation modalities by members of the corporate bodies to be carry out as well as possible supplements and amendments of the same;

-D) issue proposals to the Board of Directors, in absence of the parties concerned, for the compensation of the non-executive directors, which shall be proportional to the commitment required by each of the above, and keeping into account the possible participation to one or more of the Company’s internal committees.
-Such compensation may only be limitedly linked to the Company’s economic results.
+D) issue proposals to the Board of Directors, in absence of the parties concerned, for the remuneration of the non-executive directors, which shall be proportional to the commitment required by each of the above and keeping into account the possible participation to one or more of the Company’s internal committees.
+Such remuneration may only be limitedly linked to the Company’s economic results.
 The said non-executive directors may receive shareholders’ incentive plans, exclusively on the basis of a motivated resolution by the shareholders’ meeting;

 F) propose to the Board of Directors candidates to the position of director in the event of resignation (cooptazione), as it is necessary to replace independent directors;